serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 The repository comes in two flavors: API Gateway + Lambda backend, or AppSync backend.
 (More backend integrations, including [Graphcool Prisma](https://github.com/graphcool/prisma), Druid, MongoDB, and AWS Neptune, forthcoming.)

-**Note:** I’m going to focus on AWS Lambda below, but know that you can use any serverless provider (Microsoft Azure, Google Cloud Functions, etc) with GraphQL.
+**Note:** I’m going to focus on AWS Lambda below, but know that you can use any serverless provider (Microsoft Azure, Google Cloud Functions, etc.) with GraphQL.

 ## Let's create a Serverless GraphQL Endpoint

 To create this endpoint, I'm going to be using the [`Apollo-Server-Lambda`](https://www.npmjs.com/package/apollo-server-lambda) package from npm.
 (You can also use `Express`, `Koa`, or `Hapi` frameworks but I prefer less complexity and more simplicity).
-In addition, to make your endpoint production ready, you might want to integrate the lambda function with `Cloudwatch-metrics`, `AWS X-Ray` or [`Apollo Engine`](https://www.apollographql.com/engine/) for monitoring and debugging.
+Also, to make your endpoint production ready, you might want to integrate the lambda function with `Cloudwatch-metrics`, `AWS X-Ray` or [`Apollo Engine`](https://www.apollographql.com/engine/) for monitoring and debugging.

 Some of the main components of building your endpoint are (with links to [serverless-graphql](https://github.com/serverless/serverless-graphql) repo):